 Contact With People

 Bobcats tend to be shy and avoid people.
-Rarely, a bobcat can become aggressive, and bobcats with rabies have been known to attack humans.
-Bobcats with rabies tend to have erratic behavior, be lethargic and/or foam at the mouth.
+Rarely, a bobcat can become aggressive, and bobcats with rabies can attack humans.
+Bobcats with rabies tend to have erratic behavior, be lethargic and foam at the mouth.
 Anyone who sees a bobcat behaving strangely should contact the local animal control department.
 Bobcats can also attack if threatened or if cubs are nearby.
 The animals are fast and have sharp claws.

 Contact With Pets

-Although most bobcats tend to avoid humans, they have been known to prey on unattended pets, birds, small livestock, rabbits and rodents.
+Although most bobcats tend to avoid humans, they can prey on unattended pets, birds, small livestock, rabbits and rodents.
 Keep small pets inside, and keep domestic birds in enclosed cages.

-Bobcats are wild animals, and should be viewed from a safe distance for both the sake of the human and the bobcat.
+Bobcats are wild animals, so you should view them from a safe distance.
 In areas frequented by bobcats, make plenty of noise using bells.
 Clear bushes and other potential hiding places near your home.
-Don't keep pet food outside, as it can attract animals.
+Do not keep pet food outside, as it can attract animals.

 What to Do if Sighted

-Many more attacks on small livestock and pets are by coyotes or free-ranging dogs, rather than bobcats.
+Most attacks on small livestock and pets are by coyotes or free-ranging dogs, rather than bobcats.
 To tell the difference, look at the footprints.
 Bobcat footprints will not have toenail marks, as coyotes' and dogs' do.
 The rear heel pad of bobcat prints are typically in the shape of an "m."
 Bobcats also often bury their prey and return several times to feed on it, while coyotes do not.
-In addition, mountain Lions (cougars) can kill livestock and pets.
-Mountain lion footprints look similar to those of bobcats, but are much larger.
+In addition, mountain lions (cougars) can kill livestock and pets.
+Mountain lion footprints look similar to those of bobcats but are much larger.